As part of this sad process, there are certain organisations and companies you’ll need to notify about the death.

 You should tell gas and electricity providers, as well as the water supplier if the accounts were in the deceased’s name.

 Mobile phone companies, TV and internet providers

 You should inform firms where the deceased had subscriptions.
 When cancelling mobile phone, landline, TV and broadband accounts, you will typically only need the customer’s name and account number.
 Most will not ask you to send a copy of the death certificate.

 You should contact the person’s employer to inform them about the death.

 You should call the deceased’s GP, dentist, and optician, plus anyone else who had been providing medical care to that individual.

-Find out more about the different types of funeral available
+Find out about the different types of funeral available

 Charities and clubs

-You should get in touch with any charities they made regular donations to, or magazines they subscribed to.
+You should get in touch with any charities to which they made regular donations, or magazines to which they subscribed.